What is Asset Base?

 What is Asset-Based Valuation?

-The asset-based approach is the most commonly used valuation as it is comprehensive in nature and entails a thorough analysis of what the business owns.
+The asset-based approach is the most commonly used valuation method, as it is comprehensive in nature and entails a thorough analysis of what the business owns.
 It involves using the assets and liabilities values on the balance sheet:

 When is the Asset-based Valuation Approach Used?